Public Art Fund: History

 Public Art Fund was founded in 1977 by Doris C. Freedman who served as the first Director of New York City's Department of Cultural Affairs, the President of the Municipal Art Society, and a tireless supporter of New York City's Percent for Art legislation.
 Public Art Fund was born from the merger of two preexisting organizations, CityWalls, which was founded in 1966, and the Public Arts Council, founded in 1971.
 Working with artists and museums, Public Art Fund works to bring artwork outside of traditional spaces and into the public sphere.
 Since its inception, Public Art Fund has presented more than 500 artists' exhibitions and projects at sites throughout New York City's five boroughs as varied as streets, plazas, parks, buses, billboards, and even major landmarks including Times Square, Rockefeller Center, the Brooklyn Bridge Park, Columbus Circle, and Lincoln Center.
 Susan K. Freedman has served as president since 1986.
 Nicholas Baume joined Public Art Fund as Director and Chief Curator in 2009, and Elizabeth Fearon Pepperman was elected chair of the Board of Directors in 2020.

 Public Programs

 In addition to presenting works of art, Public Art Fund also hosts additional programs including Public Art Fund Talks.
-This series encompasses discussions and presentations from today's most influential artist.
+This series encompasses discussions and presentations from today's most influential artists.
 Another program, In the Public Realm, is an open call which allows emerging artist to conceive and develop innovative ideas for public works.
-Public Art Fund also releases a semi annual magazine and exhibition catalog which provides its audience with a summary of the organizations activities and achievements.
+Public Art Fund also releases a semi annual magazine and exhibition catalog which provides its audience with a summary of the organization's activities and achievements.